-Pharmacokinetics is the study of the mathematical timecourse of drug absorption, distribution, metabolism and excretion (ADME) in the body.
-The biological, physiological, and physicochemical factors which influence the transfer processes of drugs also influence the rate and extent of ADME.
-In many cases pharmacological action, as well as toxicological action, is related to the plasma concentration of drugs.
-Through the study of pharmacokinetics, the pharmacist will be able to individualize drug therapy for patients.
-P: PHA 313.
+Pharmacokinetics is the mathematics of the time course of Absorption, Distribution, Metabolism, and Excretion (ADME) of drugs in the body.
+In many cases, pharmacological and toxicological actions are related to plasma concentration of drugs.
+Consequently, through the study of pharmacokinetics, the pharmacist will be able to individualize therapy for the patient.
+P: PHA 313 or IC.

-PHA 444 Biostatistics and Research Design (3)
+PHA 444 Biostatistics and Research Design I (3)